Air traffic control: Call signs

 A prerequisite to safe air traffic separation is the assignment and use of distinctive call signs.
 These are permanently allocated by ICAO on request, usually to scheduled flights, and some air forces and other military services for military flights.
 There are written call signs with a two or three letter combination followed by the flight number such as AAL872 or VLG1011.
 As such, they appear on flight plans and ATC radar labels.
 There are also the audio or radio-telephony call signs used on the radio contact between pilots and air traffic control.
 These are not always identical to their written counterparts.
 An example of an audio call sign would be 'Speedbird 832', instead of the written 'BAW832'.
 This is used to reduce the chance of confusion between ATC and the aircraft.
 By default, the call sign for any other flight is the registration number (or tail number in US parlance) of the aircraft, such as 'N12345', 'C-GABC', or 'EC-IZD'.
 The short radio-telephony call signs for these tail numbers is the last three letters using the NATO phonetic alphabet (e.g. ABC, spoken alpha-bravo-charlie for C-GABC), or the last three numbers (e.g. three-four-five for N12345).
 In the United States, the prefix may be an aircraft type, model, or manufacturer in place of the first registration character, for example, 'N11842' could become 'Cessna 842'.

 Technology

-The Federal Aviation Administration (FAA) has spent over US$3 billion on software, but a fully automated system is still yet to be achieved.
-In 2002, the United Kingdom commissioned a new area control centre into service at the London Area Control Centre (LACC) at Swanwick in Hampshire, relieving a busy suburban centre at West Drayton in Middlesex, north of London Heathrow Airport.
+The Federal Aviation Administration (FAA) has spent over US $3 billion on software, but a fully automated system is still yet to be achieved.
+In 2002, the United Kingdom commissioned a new area control center into service at the London Area Control Centre (LACC) at Swanwick in Hampshire, relieving a busy suburban centre at West Drayton in Middlesex, north of London Heathrow Airport.
 Software from Lockheed-Martin predominates at the London Area Control Centre.
 However, the centre was initially troubled by software and communications problems causing delays and occasional shutdowns.

 Some tools are available in different domains to help the controller further: